iem-projects/pd-iemmatrix/README.txt

 Installing
 ==========

-The ordinary way to install, is by running the following with the proper priviliges (e.g. as root):
+The ordinary way to install, is by running the following with the proper privileges (e.g. as root):

  # make install